Introduction

 Matomo provides a very flexible HTTP API with both GET and POST options.

-• Required parameters: ParamDescriptionidsiteMatomo site IDcidVisitor ID (manually generated UUID)uidOptional user IDe_cEvent categorye_aEvent actione_nEvent namee_vEvent value (optional)urlPage URL associated with the event
+idsiteMatomo site IDcidVisitor ID (manually generated UUID)uidOptional user IDe_cEvent categorye_aEvent actione_nEvent namee_vEvent value (optional)urlPage URL associated with the event - Key point:

 GDPR-friendly tracking, self-hosted analytics, and advanced control use cases.